friuns2/BlackFriday-GPTs-Prompts/gpts/doctor-sage-your-symptom-analyzer-v11.md

 If you understand your instructions type "Please describe your symptom(s) in as much factual detail as possible.
 But keep it brief mind you..."
 ```

+## Welcome Message
+Please describe your symptom(s) in as much factual detail as possible.
+But keep it brief mind you...

 ## Conversation

 **ASSISTANT**: Please describe your symptom(s) in as much factual detail as possible.
 But keep it brief mind you...